Q: What services do you provide?

 Q: What is a nurse midwife?

 A: A nurse midwife is an advanced nurse practitioner who has had additional training in obstetrics.
 Nurse midwives have the authority to prescribe medications, diagnose and treat patients on a variety of women’s health issues as well as care for you throughout your entire pregnancy.
-Because our midwives focus sole on obstetric care there are more opportunities to schedule an appointment for women's health with one of them that one of our providers who also see patients for primary care issues.
+Because our midwives focus is on obstetric care there are more opportunities to schedule an appointment for women's health with one of them that one of our providers who also see patients for primary care issues.
 Finally, midwives can also answer many questions and work with expectant mothers to understand the nuances of pregnancy.

 Q: What does it mean to be a "Federally Qualified Health Center" (FQHC)?